JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 - You're trying to implement a feature that you've already seen in the IDE, and now you need to find the appropriate extension point or class that allows you to hook into the relevant mechanisms.
-- You have already started working on a feature, but you're unsure how the different parts of the IntelliJ Platform interact with each other.
+- You've already started working on a feature, but you're unsure how the different parts of the IntelliJ Platform interact with each other.
   In such situations, it is helpful to be able to navigate the IntelliJ Platform code confidently and to find relevant examples in other plugins.

 This guide provides a list of proven strategies that can help you overcome these challenges and gather enough information to continue your work.